hmoyen/tshirts/README.md

 To run this project, you'll need the following dependencies:

-- `pandas`: A powerful data manipulation library.
+- `pandas`: data manipulation library
 - `gspread`: A Python API for Google Sheets.
 - `gspread_dataframe`: An extension to gspread for working with Pandas DataFrames in Google Sheets.